maziac/DeZog/documentation/UnitTests.md

 In order to use unit tests you must:
 1. include the unit_tests.inc file to your sources
 2. create the unit tests
-3. Provide an initialization routine
+3. provide an initialization routine
+4. assemble the binary
+5. setup the launch.json
+6. start the unit tests

 ## Include unit_tests.inc